pfsense/docs/source/ids-ips/setup-snort-package.rst

 Snort is an intrusion detection and prevention system.
 It can be configured to simply log detected network events to both log and block them.
 Thanks to OpenAppID detectors and rules, Snort package enables application detection and filtering.
-The package is available to install from **System > Package Manager**.
+The package is available to install in the pfSense® webGUI from **System > Package Manager**.
 Snort operates using detection signatures called rules.
 Snort rules can be custom created by the user, or any of several pre-packaged rule sets can be enabled and downloaded.

 The Snort package currently offers support for these pre-packaged rules: